The Training

 Theoretical training for an EASA PPL(A) course shall comprise at least 100 hours.

-You are required to undertake 70 hours of self study, which can be completed online from home.
+You are required to undertake 70 hours of self study, which can be completed 'online' from home.

 The purpose of the PPL ground training is to teach the syllabus for the following nine (9) theoretical subjects: -